From island hopping to ancient history, and from Athens to the Aegean Sea, Greece is a destination that keeps tourists coming back for more.

 Time for some Aegean island hopping…and you can’t get much better than Santorini’s dramatic cliffs and gleaming whitewashed buildings.

 Make your way up to Oia for a blissful sunset.
-Yes, it can get busy here – but the views down over the caldera with the tumbling houses glowing in the golden hour make it really worthwhile.
+Yes, it can get busy here – but the views down over the caldera with tumbling houses glowing in the golden hour make it worthwhile.

 15. Have dinner at Kastro, Oia